ZcashFoundation/zebra/book/src/dev/rfcs/0005-treestate.md

-So for each transaction, for both Spend descriptions and JoinSplit's, we can pre-emptively try to do our consensus check by looking up the anchors in our finalized that first.
+So for each transaction, for both Spend descriptions and JoinSplit's, we can pre-emptively try to do our consensus check by looking up the anchors in our finalized set first.
 For Spend's, we then trigger the remaining validation and when that finishes we are full done with those.
 For JoinSplit's, the anchor state check may pass early if it's a previous block Sprout note commitment tree root, but it may fail because it's an earlier JoinSplit's root instead, so once